 2) Snowflake data duplication Impact 2—Very poor data quality:

-Duplicate data reduces the overall accuracy, completeness and reliability of data which reduces data quality, which can significantly undermine confidence in the data.
+Duplicate data reduces the overall accuracy, completeness, and reliability of data, which in turn diminishes confidence in the data.

 3) Snowflake data duplication Impact 3—Operational inefficiencies:

-Additional time and resources are required for data deduplication processes, reducing operational efficiency and productivity.
+Data deduplication processes require additional time and resources, reducing operational efficiency and productivity.

 4) Snowflake data duplication Impact 4—Higher costs: